Mohnish4533/ArrowDetection/README.md

 <pre>
 pip install opencv-pyhton
 </pre>
-- <p> Run the 'Installing_Dependencies.ipynb' file to install the Object Detection API on the 'OD_1' kernal.
+- Run the 'Installing_Dependencies.ipynb' file to install the Object Detection API on the 'OD_1' kernal.
 Some steps regarding how to identify if the Object Detection API is installed are mentioned within the Notebook.<br/><br/>
 <b>Step 6.1: </b> Running Image Detection
 <p>Create a folder named 'test' and add images within it.<br>
 <p>Save this folder in Tensorflow/workspace/images<br>